 Having a purpose positively influences physical and mental health.
-Viewed inversely, physical health can lead to a greater sense of purpose.
-As studies show, “having a purpose in life appears to widely buffer against mortality risk across the adult years.”
+Good physical health can lead to a greater sense of purpose.
+As studies show, “having a purpose in life appears to buffer against mortality risk across the adult years widely.”
 Heart disease, Alzheimer’s, pain management: living with a sense of purpose reduces risk attributed to these health issues.

-In fact, well-being leadership continues to inspire employees across the world to seek out meaningful work environments that fulfill a measurable purpose: happiness and health.
+Well-being inspires employees across the world to seek out meaningful work environments that fulfill a measurable purpose: happiness and health.
 Showing little resemblance of past “wellness programs,” forward-thinking, thriving companies are more aware of how people feel, both when they walk into the building and when they leave for the day — or weekend!.
-From mental well-being to proper nutrition, humans are hardwired to seek balance and comfort in life, something that’s difficult to do as an employee.
+From mental wellbeing to proper nutrition, humans seek balance and comfort in life, something that’s difficult to do as an employee.
 Let’s face the facts: the average American will spend 90,000 hours at work in their lifetime.

-Fitness rewards, insurance incentives, professional nutrition services, access to gourmet meals, personal trainers, subsidized fitness plans, yoga, and meditation, these all reflect ways that companies communicate an important message to their employees: healthy employees make happy employees, a vital component of high-performing companies.
+Fitness rewards, insurance incentives, professional nutrition services, access to gourmet meals, personal trainers, subsidized fitness plans, yoga, and meditation represent ways that companies communicate an essential message to their employees.
+The message is that healthy employees make happy employees, a vital component of high-performing companies.

-The best examples of companies who provide the most impressive health and wellness opportunities are also the most proactive.
-Let’s look at those who get it, the ones facilitating employee well-being and a sense of purpose:
+The best examples of companies that provide the most important health and wellness opportunities are also the most proactive.
+Let’s look at those who get it, the ones facilitating employee wellbeing, and a sense of purpose:

 Giving Back and Making a Difference

 Recognized globally for transforming data, Western Digital claims its key to doing business is creating an optimal environment for employees to thrive.
-Simply stated, the company excels at cultivating employee purpose through meaningful work and giving back to the communities in which it operates: volunteerism, community grants, and hunger relief to name a few.
+Stated simply, the company excels at cultivating employee purpose through meaningful work and giving back to the communities in which it operates: volunteerism, community grants, and hunger relief, to name a few.
 As company leaders describe it,

 “We believe that the most effective way to embrace the diversity of our customers and communities is to mirror it from within.”

 Teradata Cares.
-No, this is not another generic statement used to lure talent in the door; this is a verbal commitment to every employee of Teradata, and it’s backed by action.
+No, this is not another generic statement used to lure talent in the door; this is a verbal commitment to every employee of Teradata.
 A global data-for-good business, Teradata’s unique mindset has enabled them to develop a passionate, purpose-driven workforce.
 Two key factors serve as the heart of the company: driving positive change and creating balance through giving back.
-In fact, Teradata employees are encouraged and empowered to seek out opportunities to engage with their individual communities according to their own specific interests.
-Key areas of focus include improving youth education, strengthening neighborhoods, and caring for the environment and supporting sustainability.
+Teradata employees are encouraged and empowered to seek out opportunities to engage with their communities according to their specific interests.
+Key areas of focus include improving youth education, strengthening neighborhoods, and caring for the environment, and supporting sustainability.

 From the words of employees, “Teradata is all about delivering positive outcomes using good data”; “Through the Teradata Cares program we are able to spread our love across the world.”
-By ensuring employees can make a difference in their own unique way, there’s no shortage of purpose; professional and personal aspirations are aligned and this combined energy further drives the company’s mission.
+By ensuring employees can make a difference in their unique way, there’s no shortage of purpose; professional and personal aspirations align, and this energy further drives the company’s mission.

 Purpose drives talent and business success.
-Using a mission-first mindset; offering impactful health and wellness options; or giving back and making a difference in local communities, all positively affect how purpose is cultivated in the workplace.
+Using a mission-first mindset, offering impactful health and wellness options, or giving back and making a difference in local communities, all positively affect purpose in the workplace.
 Summarized in LinkedIn’s “Purpose at Work Report,” connecting employees with purpose brings measurable business impact.
 Research from the EY Beacon Institute and Harvard Business School shows that companies that lead with purpose are more likely to be profitable.
 And as Executive Chairman and Co-founder LinkedIn Reid Hoffman explains,